 Local representation is not required at this time and labeling is only required for cellular products.

 Costa Rica has a few restricted bands such as the 902-928 MHz band.
 However, depending on your product, it is possible to obtain an approval in portions of that band.
-Contact us and we can help you approve your product in Costa Rica.

 Types of Products Requiring SUTEL Approval